 - Take your FWS Authorization Form to your interview.
 When you are hired, have the agency supervisor email the completed Authorization form to the Office of Financial Aid

 - Don’t start work until your background check has been completed and all payroll paperwork has been completed by our office.

 - You must have an FSU FWS award already on your award offer to be eligible to apply

 3. Get Hired

-Once a department has offered you a position, they will need to complete paperwork to get you into the HR/Payroll system.
-This can take 5-7 business days, and you must be in the system before you can begin to work.
+- Once a department has offered you a position, they will need to complete paperwork to get you into the FSU - HR/Payroll system before you are able to begin working.
+This can take 7-10 business days.

-Print your Authorization form and take it with you to your interview.
-If you are offered a position, your employer can start the payroll process.
+- Print your Authorization form and take it with you to your interview.
+When you are offered a position, your department will need this to start the hiring process.